 Occurs in women with normal pelvic anatomy.
 90% of women in Australia who experience period pain are experiencing primary dysmenorrhoea caused by the usual prostaglandin release at the time of their period.

 Period pain: secondary dysmenorrhoea

-Endometriosis is when the lining of the womb (endometrium) is deposited outside of the uterus, most commonly on the organs in the pelvis.
+Endometriosis is when cells that are similar to the lining of the womb (endometrium) are deposited outside of the uterus, most commonly on the organs in the pelvis.
 The hormones in your body that trigger a period also cause bleeding at these sites of implanted endometrial tissue.
 This causes inflammation and pain which can last not only during your period, but at other times throughout the month.
 Pain is also a common experience for women with endometriosis during sex and at the time of ovulation.
 Endometriosis is also associated with infertility.
-Similarly, adenomyosis, is when endometrial cells are in the muscle of the uterus (myometrium), and respond to the hormones from your ovaries as with endometriosis, also causing pain and heavy menstrual bleeding.
+Similarly, adenomyosis, is when endometrial-like cells are in the muscle of the uterus (myometrium), and respond to the hormones from your ovaries as with endometriosis, also causing pain and heavy menstrual bleeding.

 The experience of endometriosis varies greatly for women